TaoKevinKK/Run/README.md

 # NeMo Run

 > [!IMPORTANT]
 > NeMo Run is still in active development and this is a pre-release.
-The API is subject to change without notice while in pre-release.
-First official release will be 0.1.0 and will be included in NeMo FW 24.09 as well.
+The API is subject to change without notice until the project reaches version 1.0.0

 NeMo Run is a powerful tool designed to streamline the configuration, execution, and management of machine learning experiments across various computing environments.
 NeMo Run has three core responsibilities: